Seismic amplitude-variation-with-offset inversion using an algebraically equivalent formulation of the exact Zoeppritz equations and a matrix-free adjoint-state framework: Introduction

 This work is organized as follows: First, we begin with the seismic inversion method adopted in this study.
-Then, we describe the synthetic and field data applications of the proposed inversion.
+Then, we describe the applications of the proposed inversion to synthetic and field data.
 Finally, the key findings are discussed and summarized.